-- 'Aboriginal' (and less commonly accepted variants such as 'Aboriginals' or 'Aborigines') alone is also not inclusive of the diversity of cultures and identities across Australia, for which reason it should be accompanied by 'peoples' in the plural. - Similarly, as a stand-alone term, 'Aboriginal' is not inclusive of Torres Strait Islander peoples, and reference to both Aboriginal and Torres Strait Islander peoples should be spelt out where necessary. - The acronym ATSI should be avoided as this can be seen as lacking respect of different identities.
+- 'Aboriginal' alone is not inclusive of the diversity of cultures and identities across Australia, for which reason it should be accompanied by 'peoples' in the plural. - Similarly, as a stand-alone term, 'Aboriginal' is not inclusive of Torres Strait Islander peoples, and reference to both Aboriginal and Torres Strait Islander peoples should be spelt out where necessary. - Never abbreviate Aboriginal and Torres Strait Islander people to 'ATSI' or 'A&TSI.'